 GOVERNMENT REQUIREMENTS FOR REGISTERING A SCHOOL

-Independent Schools in BC are regulated by the Independent Schools Branch of the Ministry of Education.
-A school must be governed by an authority which registers the school with the Independent Schools Branch, and operates it in accordance with the provisions of the Independent School Act.
+Independent Schools in BC are regulated by the Ministry of Education.
+A school must be governed by an authority which successfully completes the Ministry’s certification process and operates it in accordance with the provisions of the Independent School Act.
 A school must also meet zoning, fire, health, and building code requirements in force in the municipality.

 Independent Schools may not have programs which promote racial or ethnic superiority, religious intolerance or persecution, social change through violent action, or sedition.